Who we are

 The Fund is delivered via the Programme for Employability, Inclusion & Learning (PEIL) 2014-2020, which is the successor to the Human Capital Investment Operational Programme (HCI OP) 2007-2013 and is the only ESF Programme in Ireland for that period.

 In line with the investment priorities set out in the ESF Regulation, the key areas chosen for the ESF in Ireland revolve around activation of the unemployed, social and labour market inclusion, education and youth employment.
 The Programme for Employability, Inclusion and Learning has a total budget of €1.157 billion.
 The ESF will contribute €544.5 million, the EU Youth Employment Initiative budget will contribute €68.145 million and the Exchequer will contribute €544.5 million.

 What we do

-The ESF Policy and Operations Unit is responsible for the efficient management and implementation of the programme, which constitutes 20 plus activities implemented by different Intermediate Bodies comprising government departments (Social Protection, Justice & Equality, Education and Skills, Environment) and SOLAS.
+The ESF Policy and Operations Unit is responsible for the efficient management and implementation of the programme, which constitutes 20 plus activities implemented by a number of Government Departments and Agencies.
 While the ESF Policy and Operations Unit has overall responsibility for administering the Fund, individual funding decisions are made at the Intermediate Body level and below.